Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-Setting-Up-The-Clip-Edition.md

 ![JSD-001_NOR](/assets/img/JSD-001_NOR.png){:class="img-responsive"}

-I recommened soldering a wire to Tristate on the PS3 and taping it down, then only connect it to the Clip Edition once you have everything else set up and your clip in place.
+I recommend soldering a wire to Tristate on the PS3 and taping it down, then only connect it to the Clip Edition once you have everything else set up and your clip in place.
 ![TRISTATE](/assets/img/TRISTATE.jpg){:class="img-responsive"}

 ### Power